prjemian/punx/docs/source/source_code/validate.rst

 The *color* is a suggestion for use in a GUI.

+Numerical values are associated with each finding value.
+The sum of these values is averaged to produce a numerical indication of the validation of the file against the NeXus standard.
+An average of 100 indicates that the file meets the NeXus specification for every validation test applied.
+An average that is less than zero indicates that the file contains content that is not valid with the NeXus standard.

 NeXus HDF5 Data Files
 ---------------------

-NeXus data files are HDF5 and are validated against the suite of NXDL files using tools provided by this package.
+NeXus data files are HDF5 [#]_ and are validated against the suite of NXDL files using tools provided by this package.
 The strategy is to compare the structure of the HDF file with the structure of the NXDL file(s) as specified by the ``NX_class`` attributes of the various HDF groups in the data file.